jacksleight/laravel-omni/README.md

 Route::get('counter/{count}', Counter::class);
 ```

-## Upgrading Components

-Omni makes it trivial to switch a standard component to a Livewire component by simply updating the template tag.
-However when doing this you should carefully review all public properties as they will now be exposed client side.
-If they contain sensitive values you may need to use Livewire's locked attribute or handle them differently.

 ## Component Modes

 Omni components run in one of three modes depending on the `<template>` tag you declare and the template structure.